 - Profiles that are not 'all-star' will appear further down search results.
 And how often do you read beyond page 2 or 3 of any search results?

-Use the first 220-230 characters of your 'about' section creatively, because that's what people will see BEFORE they trouble to click to 'See more'.
-(Which in itself doesn't even look like a link on the page - it's just like ordinary text.)
+Use the first four lines of your 'about' section creatively, because that's what people will see BEFORE they trouble to click to 'See more'.

-A snappy summary opening can also make the difference as to whether visitors even bother to click, or read any further.
-If you don't grab their attention, they may simply not bother.
-That's your missed opportunity.
+A snappy opening can make the difference as to whether visitors even bother to click, or read any further.

-Your profile summary opening 230 characters (or fewer) needs to tell the reader the concise story of you.
+So, to summarise, your 'about' section's opening 400 characters need to tell the reader the concise story of you.
 It's like an elevator pitch.

 How good is your 'about' section?